Widely known as Malaysia’s version of the Maldives, Kapalai Island is not, in the true sense of the word, an island.

 When it comes to diving, Kapalai Island serves as more than just a gateway to the diving mecca that is Sipadan.
 Together with Mabul, Kapalai Island is known as an excellent muck diving destination.

-Other things to do include sun tanning or relaxing by the large sandbank or your own private balcony.
+Other things to do include sun tanning, heading to the spa or relaxing by the large sandbank or your own private balcony.
 If you’d like to venture further out, trips to Sipadan, Mabul and other islands may easily be organized.

 The Sipadan-Kapalai Dive Resort is an eco-resort whose waste management practice was made into a case study in 2011 by the Malaysian Ministry of Tourism as an effort to conserve and preserve the natural environment and beauty of islands marked as tourist destinations in the country.